Will-Wright/MNIST-CNN/README.md

 and achieves an accuracy of `99.0%`.

-The Keras MNIST CNN includes 2 convolution layers and a flatten layer and is based on [this architecture](https://github.com/keras-team/keras/blob/master/examples/mnist_cnn.py) from the Keras team.
+The Keras MNIST CNN includes 2 convolution layers and a flatten layer and is based on [this architecture](https://github.com/keras-team/keras/blob/master/examples/mnist_cnn.py) from the Keras dev team.
 This model achieves an accuracy of `99.2%`.

 The Keras CIFAR-10 CNN includes 6 convolution layers and a flatten layer